Avondale Shipyard

 Shuttering and Revitalization of Avondale

 The shipyard shut down all operations in 2014 after the final ship left, the USS Somerset.
 Avondale Marine purchased the facility in 2018.
-It is a joint venture between Hilco Redevelopment Partners and T. Parker Host.[2]
+It was a joint venture between Hilco Redevelopment Partners and T. Parker Host.[2]

-Asbestos Use at Avondale Shipyard
+How Was Asbestos Used at Avondale Shipyard?

-For decades, through approximately the 1970s, asbestos filled a vital role in shipbuilding.
+For decades, through approximately the 1970s, asbestos played a vital role in shipbuilding.
 It is lightweight, moldable, strong, and fire, heat, and chemical resistant.
 This makes it ideal for insulating many components of ships and protecting against fires.

 Ships built at Avondale contained asbestos in many areas, materials, and components: